Martyrs of the Spanish Civil War: Controversy

 Of the second, the controversy surrounding the beatification of Augustinian Friar Gabino Olaso Zabala, listed as a companion of Avelino Rodriguez Alonso, concerns his previous life.
 Friar Zabala was martyred during the Civil War and was beatified.
 Attention was called to the fact that Fr.
 Olaso had been a missionary in the Philippines during the Katipunan rebellion against Spanish rule, and had been accused of torturing Friar Mariano Dacanay, an alleged rebel sympathizer.
 However this objection ignores the Church proclamation that even sinners can repent and turn into saints, such as in the case of Augustine of Hippo.
 It also misunderstands the nature of a cause for martyrdom, where the primary factor is the person's death due to religious hatred of the faith, rather than the saintliness of his previous life.

 The third objection refers to the Church's attitude to victims of Nationalist repression.
-Regarding the attitude of the Vatican, Manuel Montero, lecturer of the University of the Basque Country commented on 6 May 2007:
+Regarding the attitude of the Vatican, Manuel Montero, historian and lecturer of the University of the Basque Country commented on 6 May 2007:

 The Church, which upheld the idea of a 'National Crusade' in order to legitimize the military rebellion, was a belligerent part during the Civil War, even at the cost of alienating part of its members.
 It continues in a belligerent role in its unusual answer to the Historical Memory Law by recurring to the beatification of 498 "martyrs" of the Civil War.
 The priests executed by Franco's Army are not counted among them...
 Its selective criteria regarding the religious persons that were part of its ranks are difficult to fathom.
 The priests who were victims of the republicans are "martyrs who died forgiving", but those priests who were executed by the Francoists are forgotten.

 While much of Republican Spain was anti-clerical in sentiment, the Basque region, which also supported the Republic, was not; the clergy of the region stood against the Nationalist coup, and suffered accordingly.
 At least 16 Basque nationalist priests (among them the arch-priest of Mondragón) were killed by the Nationalists, and hundreds more were imprisoned or deported.
 This included several priests who tried to halt the killings.
-The Basque clergy wrote a letter signed by many of their priests to Pope Pius XI assuring him that the Basque government was not engaging in anti-clerical violence or restricting them in anyway like the rest of the Republican parts of Spain.
+The Basque clergy wrote a letter signed by many of their priests to Pope Pius XI assuring him that the Basque government was not engaging in anti-clerical violence or restricting them in any way, like the rest of the Republican parts of Spain.
 They also confirmed the Basque government's reports of churches being destroyed and members of the clergy being killed during Franco's bombing of Durango and Guernica.